abuts/Mslice/ISIS_utilities/README_!!!.txt

 the correspondent Libisis folder

 *before
-Mslice stores the last Libisis versions it met in mslice_config structute, stored in the configuration folder (see @config class) so, Mslice will try to owerwriet the contents of ISIS utilites forlder if the version written there is lower than current Libisis version or if the current configuration has been deleted.
+Mslice stores the last Libisis versions mslice seen activated in mslice_config structute, stored in the configuration folder (see @config class) so, Mslice will try to owerwrite the contents of ISIS utilites forlder if the version written there is lower than current Libisis version or if the current mslice configuration has been deleted.